 And yet there’s something magical about the page.

-It transforms our minds and opens our hearts, so I’ve come up with these five hacks to take control of my brain that feels like I’m herding squirrels every time I sit in down with a book in my lap.
+It transforms our minds and opens our hearts, so I’ve come up with these five hacks to take control of my brain that feels like I’m herding squirrels every time I sit down with a book in my lap.

-Usually one or two of these are enough to help me focus in so that I can get lost in the book.
+Usually one or two of these are enough to help me focus so that I can get lost in the book.

 Learn about the book before you read it

 Because I’m such a nerd, I like to know as much as I can about the book before reading it.